SaumyaG29/Project1/README.md

-# Project1-modules-resourcegroup
+# Project1

-This is the first module where we will provision a resource in Azure.
+Creating a three tier architecture using Terraform